Bill of Rights Bill: Criticism of Parliamentary handling

-The Government has faced criticism from leading lawyers and academics about side-lining parliamentary and public scrutiny, in the process of creating and introducing the Bill.
+The Government faced criticism from leading lawyers and academics about side-lining parliamentary and public scrutiny, in the process of creating and introducing the Bill.

 Merris Amos, Professor of Human Rights Law at Queen Mary, University of London commented that 'For other democracies, the process to change such an important feature of the constitution would likely take years, and would involve constitutional conventions, public consultation, a referendum or special parliamentary majorities.
 With the government’s current majority, the Human Rights Act could be repealed in less than a year.'
 The Government did undertake a public consultation on Human Rights Act Reform in 2021 though Professor Amos criticises the clarity of the consultation: 'Even for experts, the 118-page consultation is difficult to understand and full of conclusions not based in evidence.'

-Daniella Lock, Postdoctoral Fellow at the Bonavero Institute of Human Rights in the Faculty of Law, University of Oxford, has criticised the absence of parliamentary scrutiny measures before the Bill was introduced.
+Daniella Lock, Postdoctoral Fellow at the Bonavero Institute of Human Rights in the Faculty of Law, University of Oxford, criticised the absence of parliamentary scrutiny measures before the Bill was introduced.
 She argues: 'the fact that the Government has chosen not to enable any pre-legislative scrutiny of the Bill of Rights Bill is undermining of Parliament for two key reasons.
 First, it is a scrutiny procedure often afforded to much less radical legislation...Second, pre-legislative scrutiny of the Bill had been explicitly requested by a number of Parliamentary committees.'

 On 27 May 2022, the Joint Committee on Human Rights (JCHR), the Justice Committee, the Lords Constitution Committee and the Public Administration and Constitutional Affairs Committee sent a joint letter to the Government requesting pre-legislative scrutiny.
-Liberty has also issued a letter jointly signed by 150 civil society groups seeking pre-legislative scrutiny.
+Liberty also issued a letter jointly signed by 150 civil society groups seeking pre-legislative scrutiny.
 Lock further criticises the 'significant discordance' between the Government's presentation of the Bill and its actual content, accusing the Government of 'taking Parliament for a fool.'

 Provisions

 The Bill seeks to repeal the Human Rights Act 1998 (HRA 1998) and replace it with a new regime contained in the Bill.
 The United Kingdom remains a signatory to the European Convention on Human Rights (ECHR) and so is bound to meet the requirements of the Convention in international law.
-Internationally, the European Court of Human Rights (ECtHR) remains the premier court for Convention decisions.
+Internationally, the European Court of Human Rights (ECHR) remains the premier court for Convention decisions.
 Strasbourg decisions will remain binding over the U.K. in international law.
 The original text of the draft law, introduced in 2022, stated that, once enacted, this bill could have been cited as the "Bill of Rights 2022".
 This would have made it one of the very few Acts of the British Parliament which do not contain the word "Act" in its short title.